 The Barrio Logan survey only included buildings visible from the street and did not attempt to record structures on the rear of properties or along alleys.
-As the historic context indicates, there are potentially a considerable number of buildings older than 1965 that were constructed behind older residences that were not covered by the current survey.
+As the historic context indicates, there are potentially a considerable number of buildings that were not covered by the current survey constructed before 1965 behind older residences.
 The study of these obscured or inaccessible structures could provide a more complete understanding of Barrio Logan's development history.

-Commission a Mexican American Cultural Landscape and Oral History Study
+• Commission a Mexican American Cultural Landscape and Oral History Study